IvanRublev/keyphrases-mcp/README.md

 ## Overview

 This Keyphrases MCP Server is a **natural language interface** designed for agentic applications to extract keyphrasess from provided text.
 It integrates seamlessly with **MCP (Model Content Protocol) clients**, enabling AI-driven workflows to extract keyphrases more accurately and with higher relevance using the BERT machine learning model.
-It works directly with your local files in the allowed directories saving the context tokens for your agentic LLM.
+It works directly with your local files in the allowed directories saving the context tokens for the LLM.
 The application ensures secure document processing by exposing only extracted keyphrases to the MCP client, not the original file content.

 Using this MCP Server, you can ask the following questions: